ATIP Grant Program FOA

 - ATIP funding opportunity you wish to apply for

 - ICTR Innovative Collaboration Pilot Grant, or

 - ICTR Artificial Intelligence/Cybersecurity/Machine Learning Pilot Grant, or

 - ICTR Community-Engaged Research Pilot Grant

-Once your request is submitted, you will receive an ICTR-Navigator@umaryland.edu email with a link to the ATIP application.
+Once you submit your application request, you will receive an ICTR-Navigator@umaryland.edu email with a link to the ATIP application.
 Please email the ICTR Navigator if you do not receive the application link within 3 business days.

 - See below for list of required, supporting documents.
 You are required to use templates where noted.
-All supporting documents listed below must be completed and uploaded electronically no later than Monday, January 6, 2020, 5 pm EST.
+All supporting documents listed below must be completed and uploaded electronically in the application document upload section no later than Monday, January 6, 2020, Wednesday, January 15, 2020, 5 pm (EST).

 - PLEASE NOTE!
 You have the option to save and return to your application.
 If you have problems returning to your application, DO NOT start another application!
 This will cause duplicate applications and effort on your part.
 Instead, email ICTR-Navigator@umaryland.edu or call or text 410-627-3232 (cell) for help returning to your application.

 3. Review new, NIH NCATS requirements IRB/IACUC/NCATS INFORMATION

 For questions about the ATIP Application, please email

 Cover Letter - Addressed to UMB Institute for Clinical and Translational Research